-You’ve probably started to notice some of the similarities between Lean and Zen from the background information already presented.
-But let’s review some of the key confluences to set the perspective for future discussion.
+You may have already noticed some of the similarities between Lean and Zen from the background information presented, but just in case it is still unclear, let’s review some of the key parallels to set the perspective for future discussion.

-The concept of simplicity is fundamental to both Lean and Zen.
-With Lean you are continually working to improve a process to remove waste, taking it to its simplest possible state.
-With Zen simplicity helps create harmony.
+The concept of simplicity is also fundamental to both Lean and Zen.
+With Lean, you are continually working to improve a process by removing waste, taking it to its simplest possible state.
+With Zen, simplicity helps create harmony.

-Harmony itself in Zen is akin to the Lean concept of flow.
-Harmony is balance, effortless flow, and often described in Zen as like water.
-Coincidentally, Ohno also used the water metaphor to describe optimum flow in a factory.
+Harmony in Zen is itself akin to the Lean concept of flow.
+Harmony is balance, effortless flow, and is often described in Zen as like water.
+Similarly, Ohno also used the water metaphor to describe optimum flow in a factory.

 Awareness, simplicity, harmony, balance, and flow.
-As we’ll soon see, this is just the start of the nexus between Lean and Zen.
+As we’ll soon see, these are just the start of the nexus between Lean and Zen.